srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_sa_emb_ue/source/index.rst

      - 15 kHz
      - DL ARFCN: 368500 (1842.5 MHz)
      - UL ARFCN: 349500 (1747.5 MHz),
-  * 10 MHz signal bandwidth (52 PRB, for both DL and UL)
+  * 10 MHz and 20 signal bandwidths (52 PRB and 106 PRB, respectively, for both DL and UL)
   * PCI 500
   * Two CORESETs:

-     - CORESET0 (interleaved PDCCH, RB offset = 1)
+     - CORESET0 (interleaved PDCCH, 48 PRB allocation, RB offset = 1 (52 PRB)/28 (106 PRB))
      - UE-specific CORESET (non-interleaved, RB offset = 0)

 The next sections will detail how to apply such configuration to both UE and gNB.